Raesssard/Raesssard/README.md

 ### 📂 Featured Project
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=Raesssard&repo=Toko-Buku&theme=tokyonight)](https://github.com/Raesssard/Toko-Buku)
-This is currently my first big project, i still working on the next one, probably gonna change this one after the new one complete
+This is currently my first big project, i still working on the next one, probably gonna change when the new one done

 ### 🛠️ Tech Stack